stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 ### midi

+- `midi.onMessage(midiPort, msg)`: Main entry point of the script.
+This function is called by the module on each incoming MIDI message `msg`, received from MIDI input port `midiPort` (always *1* for this version).
 - `midi.create()`: Creates an empty MIDI message.
 - `midi.clone(msg)`: Creates an independent copy of `msg` (same MIDI payload, but a fresh, unsent message).
 Edit the returned handle freely — the source `msg` is unaffected.
 Handy for sending a modified copy of the incoming message: `let copy = midi.clone(msg); midi.setChannel(copy, 5); midiOut.send(copy);`.
 Note: NRPN/14-bit-CC chain state is not copied — a clone of an NRPN or `createCc14bit()` handle is a single plain message.
 - `midi.createNRPN()`: Creates an empty NRPN MIDI message (actually 4 MIDI messages).